Republican senators show emotion, but little evidence of changed minds

 Not only were the GOP senators forced to confront the raw emotions of Jan.
 6 and the danger they personally faced, they were also repeatedly reminded of Trump’s coarse language and tactics, and how he often targeted Republicans for abuse.
 Tweets were read aloud in which Trump threatened Republicans and bullied Vice President Mike Pence.
 Video footage of a separate march on Washington showed a Trump aide denouncing the Republican Party, with Trump supporters chanting, “Destroy the GOP.”

-Sen. Kevin Cramer (R-N.D.), like many Republican senators, heaped praise on the House managers’ presentation — shortly before stressing that it would not change his mind.
+Sen. Kevin Cramer (N.D.), like many Republican senators, heaped praise on the House managers’ presentation — shortly before stressing that it would not change his mind.

 “There’s no question it’s well done,” Cramer said.
 “The images are — first of all, they’re real, it’s not manufactured, but they are put together in a way that adds, on purpose, to the drama of it.
 I don’t begrudge them that.”